 The memo also read, “Based on the information currently available, public health authorities believe that the levels of lead found to date, on average, do not raise a concern for adults who have been drinking this water, particularly given the short time of exposure.
 They do not recommend testing at this time for most adults.”

 As a precaution, UNC has offered testing free of charge to expectant mothers, those who are breastfeeding and children under age 6 who drank significant amounts of water in the four buildings.
+If the showers ever have any issue like a leaky shower or any other plumbing related matters the leaking shower repairs melbourne professionals can help in such cases.

 “We’re working with [Edwards] on a sampling strategy for the entire campus, starting with newer buildings,” Hackney said.
 “We’ll see what we have going back to two years.”